Castro de Leceia: Second phase (lower Chalcolithic)

-During the second phase (lower Chalcolithic), thee lines of walls made of blocks of local limestone were rapidly built, covering a total of 11,000 squared meters.
+During the second phase (lower Chalcolithic), thee lines of walls made of blocks of local limestone were rapidly built, covering a total of 11,000 square meters.
 This construction was done between 2900 and 2800 BCE, after a short abandonment of the area between the first and second phases, which probably did not exceed a few dozens of years.
 These walls had three entrances, protected by towards.
 During this phase, the caprine species become predominant due to a greater focus on secondary (i.e., non-meat) products such as wool and milk.
 The caprine species were then followed by swine and bovine species in terms of frequency.
 The main source of protein, in this phase, switches from bovine to swine species.
 The Equus genus is present in this phase, but in a reduced frequency and undomesticated.
 Hare and deer remain as a vestigial part of the population's diet.
 There are also multiple ceramic findings from this phase, belonging to a specific style typical of the Estremadurean lower Chalcolithic.